ing-bank/zkflow/docs/design-multiple-commands.md

 * The first command is a `ZKCommandData`.
 Its `circuitMetadata` will determine the structure for the entire transaction, so it will be aware of the impact any other commands may have on transaction structure and contents.
 The circuit metadata of the user's custom command should describe the entire transaction structure, including the contents from any third party library.
 E.g. a CorDapp builder may have a transaction that transitions their own states, governed by their own commands.
 This transaction can also simultaneously transition third party states governed by a command from a third-party contract, such as the Tokens SDK contracts.
 * The number of signers is the upper bound on the number of signers possible.
 Less is possible.
 In that case, the signers list for this command will be padded to the required number of signers with empty Public Keys, so that the fixed size of the transaction does not change.

-## Contract rule implementation in Zinc

-In Zinc, the `verify(ltx: LedgerTransaction)` function implemented should